aminesebastian/SDEngine/README.md

 # SDEngine
 A fully deferred PBR rendering engine complete with stacked post processing and Poisson sampled Variance Shadows.
 WIP.

-# Preprocessor
-The preprocessor C# application parses all C++ headers and strips/generates reflection metadata.
-This is then fed back into the C++ compilation and used when reflecting class members.

 ## Features
 - Module based approach to engine, separating editor out into separate module.
 - Dynamic multicast event system for triggering calls across the system (examples being listeneing for input).